Respaired/Darya_TTS/README.md

 Start with the [inference notebook](https://huggingface.co/Respair/Darya_TTS/blob/main/inference_notebook.ipynb).

+or the [gradio space](https://huggingface.co/spaces/Respair/Darya) - the denoiser is quantized to 8 bit, which causes degradation.

 ## What it does

 - **Fast on CPU**, even at 1B, thanks in part to a few inference-side tricks and its efficient speech tokenizer.